Anissoft/js-libs/packages/react-events/README.md

 }
 ```

-If you are using nested CustomScopes, you can isolate some of them - just pass prop _isolate=true_:
+If you are using nested CustomScopes, you can isolate any of them - just pass prop _isolate=true_:

 ```js
   <CustomEventScope>